 Once you have gathered all the required materials, you can lodge your application and submit the application fee through the Developer Applications Portal.

 - We will assess your application and provide a Decision Notice within five business days of a properly made application.

 - We will provide a quote for the construction of the connection within a further five business days.

-- Following payment of fees, you will be contacted by our authorised contractor within three business days to arrange a suitable time for your connection.
+Once we receive payment, you will be contacted by our authorised contractor within three business days to arrange a suitable time for your connection.
 The construction works will be commenced within 25 business days.

-After construction is completed and all applicable fees and charges paid (including your quarterly water and sewage bill plus Infrastructure Charges if applicable), we will issue you a Connection Certificate.
-Small subdivisions will need this certificate as part of the plan sealing process with councils.
+After construction is completed and all applicable fees and charges paid (including your quarterly water and sewage bill plus Infrastructure Charges if applicable), we will issue you a Connection Certificate and As Constructed plans.
+Small subdivisions will need this certificate as part of the plan sealing (final approval) process with councils.